 The supplemental period was 90 days.

-For those intrigued by alternative management strategies in the world of endometriosis, a friendly reminder that AOR’s P.E.A.k Activate product is a 400mg PEA supplement that is sold in a 90 day supply.
+For those intrigued by alternative management strategies in the world of endometriosis, a friendly reminder that AOR’s P.E.A.k Activate product is a 400mg PEA supplement.

 Quality of life and psychological well-being were also measured, both of which showed improvement after the 90 day intervention period.